 Definition

 The policy is part of the UK Government's commitment to reach net-zero by 2050 and to use public procurement — worth over £300 billion annually — as a lever to drive decarbonisation across the supply chain.
-According to the GHG Protocol Corporate Standard, standardised carbon reporting is essential for tracking progress toward national and international climate targets.

 A compliant CRP must include quantified emissions data, reduction targets, and a net-zero commitment.
 It follows a specific structure defined by the Crown Commercial Service and must be published on your website.